Transcript below of: What is causing low back pain in forward bending?

 Hey everybody!
 Welcome to another question of the month.
 As you know, every month I answer a question on video that gets submitted through my website.
 And, if you want to submit your own question, you can do that by going to yoganatomy.com/myquestion.
 This month’s question of the month comes from David.
 He asks a question about what is causing low back pain in forward bending.

 So one, remember that lower back pain is common in the general population anyway.
-In yoga it’s also common.
+In yoga, it’s also common.
 I’ve gotten many questions about forward bending and lower back pain and they can go together.
+Also, double-check Forward Folds with a Rounded Spine?

 So, a couple of things specifically in your case just because you’ve been practicing yoga for only a couple of years, Ashtanga just a few weeks, at least when you wrote this question — you know I can’t see how you’re doing your forward fold.
 The thing to look at first is, is your pelvis tilting when you do your forward fold?
 Right?
 Because, remember, every forward bend is about ⅔ hip joint (which means pelvic tilting by the way), so ⅔ forward fold comes from the actual hip joint and approximately ⅓ may be from the spine.